 Tohoku University, Sendai, Miyagi, Japan

-Taiichi Otsuji is a leading researcher in terahertz electronics and photonics and a professor at Tohoku University in Japan, known for uniting cutting-edge semiconductor physics with high-frequency photonics.
+Prof. Taiichi Otsuji is a leading researcher in terahertz electronics and photonics and a professor at Tohoku University in Japan, known for uniting cutting-edge semiconductor physics with high-frequency photonics.
 He has developed plasmonic devices that harness electron oscillations in semiconductor heterostructures and graphene to generate and detect terahertz waves, opening new avenues for THz sensing technologies.
 Otsuji’s breakthroughs include the realisation of tunable terahertz sources using graphene, demonstrating ultrafast phenomena that extend the performance limits of conventional terahertz emitters and detectors.
 Otsuji’s achievements have earned widespread recognition both in Japan and internationally.
 He is a Fellow of IEEE, Optica (OSA), and the Japan Society of Applied Physics.

 Dr. Shang-Hua Yang